Acushnet (GOLF)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Acushnet’s ROIC averaged 2.9 percentage point decreases each year.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+On average, Acushnet’s ROIC decreased by 1.1 percentage points annually each year over the last few years.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-We enjoyed seeing Acushnet beat analysts’ EBITDA expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its EPS missed.
-Overall, this print had some key positives.
-The stock traded up 3% to $77.63 immediately following the results.
+We enjoyed seeing Acushnet beat analysts’ revenue expectations this quarter.
+We were also glad its full-year revenue guidance exceeded Wall Street’s estimates.
+On the other hand, its EPS missed and its EBITDA fell short of Wall Street’s estimates.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $99.49 immediately following the results.

 12. Is Now The Time To Buy Acushnet?

-Acushnet’s P/E ratio based on the next 12 months is 21.2x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Acushnet’s P/E ratio based on the next 12 months is 25.4x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.